Killing of Shanquella Robinson: Police report

-Police officers "Omar" and "David" of the Los Cabos Municipal Police Department were the two first responding officers at the scene around 5:25 pm.
+Police officers "Omar" and "David" of the Los Cabos Municipal Police Department were the first responding officers at the scene around 5:25 pm.
 They were briefed by Dr. Ornelas-Gutiérrez, who informed the officers that medical treatment was requested for a young lady who had ingested "too much alcohol".
 She briefed the officers that she had found a female in stable but unresponsive condition, and that she had planned to admit her to hospital, but her travel companions objected, claiming they instead requested that the young lady be treated in the hotel room.
 Paramedics arrived and her condition worsened.

-After Robinson was declared dead, the investigating police officers notified the General Prosecutor's Office (attorney general) in the state of Baja California Sur, reaching the state's attorney Julio Daniel around 6:35 pm and informing him of the death of a foreign citizen.
+After Robinson was declared dead, the investigating police officers notified the General Prosecutor's Office (attorney general) in the state of Baja California Sur, reaching the state's attorney, Julio Daniel, around 6:35 pm and informing him of the death of a foreign citizen.
 They were instructed to file reports and investigation forms before handing the case to ministerial police.

 Based on eyewitness accounts and consultation with Dr. Ornelas-Gutiérrez, the police report concluded that a "person had died of alcohol poisoning, and that she died two hours and 45 minutes after the doctor was called to the residence.
 There was no observation of internal or external injuries in the police report.

 Based on this police report and the investigations of the Mexican authorities, the US State Department initially released a statement reporting that "Mexican authorities claimed there was no clear evidence Robinson was murdered".